 Whether it’s a novel, a project, or a 6th grade Ratio and Proportions unit from the textbook, chunking our year in this way makes it easier to align instruction with our goals.

 I find that unit planning is a much more efficient use of time than creating daily lesson plans.
 I used to spend hours each week writing my lesson plans.
-But I can plan an entire 20-day unit in an hour or two.
-Then during the year, I just need to fill in which unit-day goes with which date.
+But I can plan an entire 20-day unit in a few hours.
+Then during the year, lesson planning just means matching each day of the unit with a day on the calendar.
 (Eg, Oct.
 15th = Unit 2, Day 5).

 So while unit planning is more efficient and effective than lesson planning, it’s still the longest of the phases (around 10-15 hours per course).
 As a result, this step will usually be completed by a smaller group of teachers, during summer break.

 A Note About ‘Fidelity’ to the Curriculum